nurahamed/Bubble-Game/README.md

 # Bubble-Game

 This game, developed using HTML, JavaScript DOM Manipulation, and CSS, offers an engaging and simple browser-based experience.
-Here's a breakdown of its key features for your GitHub readme.md file:
+Here's a breakdown of its key features.

 1. **Score Mechanism:**
    - The player's score starts at 0 and increases by 10 each time they successfully click on the bubble corresponding to the current Hit number.